BrenPatF/Sandbox/README.md

 Each of these is unit tested, as described below, and in addition there is a driver script, api_driver.sql, that calls each of them and lists the results of logging and code timing.

 I presented on <a href="https://www.slideshare.net/brendanfurey7/clean-coding-in-plsql-and-sql" target="_blank" rel="noopener noreferrer">Writing Clean Code in PL/SQL and SQL</a> at the Ireland Oracle User Group Conference on 4 April 2019 in Dublin.
-The modules demonstrated here are written in the style recommended in the presentation, where 'functional' code is preferred, and object-oriented code is used only where necessary.
+The modules demonstrated here are written in the style recommended in the presentation where, in particular:

+- 'functional' code is preferred
+- object-oriented code is used only where necessary, using a package record array approach, rather than type bodies
+- record types, defaults and overloading used extensively to provide clean API interfaces

 ## Unit Testing
 The PL/SQL APIs are tested using the Math Function Unit Testing design pattern, with test results in HTML and text format included.
 The design pattern is based on the idea that all API testing programs can follow a universal design pattern, using the concept of a ‘pure’ function as a wrapper to manage the ‘impurity’ inherent in database APIs.
 I explained the concepts involved in a presentation at the Oracle User Group Ireland Conference in March 2018: